 Populations Served Income Housing Tenure Magnitude of New Units Produced Low- and middle- income households Households with incomes below 80% of MFI May include projects for households with income below 120% of MFI Renter or Owner Moderate to Large

-This action will require partnerships to result in housing affordable development.
+This action will require partnerships to result in affordable housing development.

-If housing developed under this action is for income-restricted housing or a CLT, then housing would be long-term affordable.
+If housing developed under this action is for income-restricted housing or a CLT, then housing would be affordable long term.

 Land Banking